SolidaridadAsia/SoliBot/data/nlu/faq.md

 - What are the pre-treatment given to sugarcane sett before planting
 - What is the significance of land leveling in sugarcane farming
 - What is the spaced transplanting method
-- What are the benefits of paired row cultivation
 - What to do if basic quota is reduce
 - How do the Mealybug Pest effect the Sugarcane Juice
 - In which soil nematode infection is predominant
 - What are the biological control methods for wooly aphids in sugarcane
-- What are the seasons for raising sugarcane nursery and planting in the main field
 - Whether yield or sugar content is affected due to drought
 - Will mixing of used engine oil or kerosene in irrigation water give protection against termites
-- How to prepare a wetland for cultivating sugarcane after harvesting paddy
 - Why the smut affected canes show whips
 - What is propping
 - The dead shoots of plants have a lot of small white larvae.
 Are they the causative agents
 - Is methyl parathion dust very effective for SWA
 - What are the major beneficial insects of sugarcane
 - When already mated male moths are attracted to the pheromone traps how the trap will be effective
-- How to control the internode borer in sugarcane
 - What are the varieties that are suitable to kerala
 - At what situations smut causes severe yield losses
 - How do Internode borer enter and get effect the Sugarcane crop